mllamazares/vulncov/README.md

 As you can see, the `ping` function has its route commented out, so it’s inaccessible externally.
 It’s also referenced in the login function, but note that it's called only if an impossible condition (`if 1==2`) is met, making it unreachable.

+Additionally, there's a folder called [demo/tests](.demo/tests) containing a file with two pytest unit tests.
+Each test verifies that the credential verification workflow works as expected.

 Now, let’s see how the process looks when running a [standalone SAST](#using-a-standalone-sast) versus [using `vulncov`](#using-vulncov).

 #### Demo App Setup